mozhdehNouri/AndroidProgrammingTopicAndExplanation/compose/Understanding side effects.md

 • Used for non suspended effects that require being disposed.
 • Fired the first time (when composable enters composition) and then every time its keys change.
 • Requires onDispose callback at the end.
 It is disposed when the composable leaves the composition, and also on every recomposition when its keys have changed.
-In that case, the effect is disposed and relaunched.
+In that case, theeffect is disposed and relaunched.

+If you’d want to only run the effect once when entering the composition and dispose it when leaving you could pass a constant as the key: DisposableEffect(true) or DisposableEffect(Unit).
+Note that DisposableEffect always requires at least one key.